Band weaving: Inkle

 Inkle weaving is a type of warp-faced weaving where the shed is created by manually raising or lowering the warp yarns, some of which are held in place by fixed heddles.
 According to the Oxford English Dictionary, the term inkle has several meanings, the first of which is "A kind of linen tape, formerly much used for various purposes."
 The derivation of the word is uncertain.
 Inkle weaving is commonly used for narrow work such as trims, straps and belts.
 Inkle weaving is done on a loom known as an inkle loom.
 One key element that differentiates inkle looms from other band looms is that a continuous warp is required.

 History

-A table-top inkle loom was patented by Mr. Gilmore of Stockton, CA in the 1930s but inkle looms and weaving predate this by centuries.
+A table-top inkle loom was patented by Mr. Gilmore of Stockton, California in the 1930s but inkle looms and weaving predate this by centuries.

 Inkle weaving was referred to 3 times in Shakespeare: in Love's Labour's Lost (Act III, Scene I), Pericles, Prince of Tyre (Act V), and in The Winter's Tale (Act IV, Scene IV).
 Jonathan Swift mentioned inkle weavers in his Polite Conversations.